A finite viscoelastic constitutive model for low to high strain rate response of elastomers with application of strain rate-induced glass transition: A brief review of finite nonlinear viscoelastic theory

 where

 represent the elastic, viscous, and spatial viscous velocity gradients, respectively.
-As is standard, these tensors can be further decomposed to their own stretch and spin tensor counterparts in the following manner:
+As is standard, these tensors can be further decomposed into their own stretch and spin tensor counterparts in the following manner:

 where $\vect{d}^{(\bullet)}_k$ is the symmetric part and $\vect{w}^{(\bullet)}_k$ is the anti-symmetric part, respectively, of the corresponding velocity gradient, $\vect{l}^{(\bullet)}_k$.